froeschel/azure-notes/notes.md

 * Azure CDN caching rules: Bypass cache [do not cache], Override [override origin cache], Set if missing [use own if origin missing].
 * Query string caching: Ignore query strings [deault, cache in POP node], Bypass caching for query strings [do not cache query strings at all], Cache every unique URL [every url set as an unique asset].
 * Get information from Redis: var info = `database.Execute("INFO");`.
+* Some Redis commands: `SET` sets a value in a key, `SETEX` sets value and a key and a expiration time, `EXPIRE` sets a key to expire, `EXISTS` check if a key exists in Redis.

 ### Logging